New charges for two former Trump aides

 Last week, 13 Russians were charged with tampering in the 2016 US election and a California man, Richard Pinedo, admitted an identity theft charge.

-This week a London-based lawyer, Alex van der Zwaan, 33, appeared in court to plead guilty to making false statements to the Mueller inquiry when questioned about his work for Ukraine's Ministry of Justice.
+This week a London-based lawyer, Alex van der Zwaan, pleaded guilty in court to making false statements when questioned about his work for Ukraine's Ministry of Justice.